Search waiting | Matsusada Precision

 Technical Terms

-This entire process ensures that the data arrives at its destination complete, uncorrupted, and in the correct sequence.
-This reliability makes TCP the protocol of choice for applications where data integrity is paramount, such as web Browse (HTTP), file transfer (FTP), and sending commands to a programmable instrument over a LAN.
-The trade-off for this reliability is a slight increase in latency and overhead compared to its connectionless counterpart, UDP.
+This process guarantees that data arrives complete and in the correct sequence.
+Consequently, TCP is the standard choice for applications where data integrity is critical, such as web browsing (HTTP), file transfers (FTP), and the remote control of programmable instruments over LAN.
+While TCP introduces slightly higher latency and overhead compared to the connectionless UDP protocol, its reliability makes it essential for accurate industrial control.